Near Horizon of 5D Rotating Black Holes from 2D Perspective: Introduction

-We show that the variation of the energy momentum tensor under diffeomorphisms which should be combined with gauge transformations \cite{HS} admits a central charge.
-We calculate the associated central charge For Myers-Perry black hole \cite{MP} and show the agreement with previous results.
+By using the approach introduced by Castro and Larsen \cite{CL}, we reduce the near horizon geometry of 5D extremal double rotating black holes to a 2D theory and investigate the properties of the boundary energy momentum tensor of the AdS$_2$ metric.
+We show that the variation of the energy momentum tensor under diffeomorphism which should be combined with gauge transformations \cite{HS} admits one central charge.
+As an example we calculate the associated central charge For Myers-Perry black hole \cite{MP} and show the agreement with known results in this case.

 The remaining of this paper is organized as follows.
-Since we intend this article will be self contained we briefly review the 5D extremal rotating black hole and its CFT dual from 5D point of view in \S\ref{5DERBH}.
-In \S\ref{2DP} following \cite{CL} we study the reduction of 5D extremal rotating black hole to 2D and the AdS solution of this theory.
-Then we derive the boundary terms of the action and investigate the consistency of the boundary conditions which are allowed from 2D viewpoint.
-After that in \S\ref{CC} by using the notion of Peierls bracket \cite{PB} and counter-term subtraction charge \cite{HIM} we define the associated charge and compute the central charge associated to the variation of the boundary energy momentum tensor.
-In \S\ref{Examples} we study the Myers-Perry black hole.
-The near horizon geometry of this black hole has two rotations.
-We show the agreement of our results with the previous calculations. \S\ref{CD} is devoted to conclude our results and give some discussions.
+In \S\ref{5DERBH} we briefly review the 5D extremal rotating black hole and its CFT dual from 5D point of view.
+In \S\ref{2DP} following \cite{CL} we study the reduction of 5D extremal rotating black hole to the AdS solution of 2D theory.
+Then we derive the boundary terms of the 2D action and investigate the consistency of the boundary conditions which are allowed for 2D theory.
+By using the notion of Peierls bracket \cite{PB} and counter-term subtraction charge \cite{HIM} we define the associated charge and compute the central charge associated to the variation of the boundary energy momentum tensor in \S\ref{CC}.
+In \S\ref{Examples} we study the Myers-Perry black hole with two rotations and we show the agreement of our results with the previous calculations.
+Finally, \S\ref{CD} contains our conclusions and a brief discussion.